luis198327/olympics-quiz-game/README.md

 ### Skeleton
 I used wireframes to put together a very basic mock-up of the site based on a desktop/tablet and mobile devices.
 This did develop during the project as my understanding of JavaScript progressed.
 I was going to keep it to 2 html pages, but found it easier to creare a third page for the results page separately.
 A fourth page has also been added (404 error), but this should not be visible providing the code works fine.

-The wireframe also does not show a late change made which was to include a dropdown menu.
+The wireframe also does not show two late changes.
++ The first was to include a dropdown menu.
 This was always in my thoughts but wasnt sure if this would be effective or appropriate, but adds a nice touch.
++ The second was to include a title on the quiz.html page.
+I felt when this was almost finalised and designed that something was missing and for better UX, I decided to add this to this page so throughout the quiz questions, the site goals are enhanced further.

 The wireframe can be found <<insert wireframe>>.